-Head of Group: Dr David Coomes
+Head of Group: Prof. David Coomes

 Human population growth and resource consumption are placing enormous pressures on natural ecosystems.
 We are interested in how and why the world’s forests are changing, and using our research to inform conservation policy.
 Our research fits into three broad themes:

 Airborne Remote Sensing

 Airborne laser scanning and hyperspectral imaging provides a new perspective on ecological dynamics, allowing us to track the individual trees demography and canopy properties over vast areas.
 We are using this technology to understand the impacts of logging and forest conversion to oil palm on biogeochemical process in Malaysia, support by the NERC's Human Modified Tropical Landscapes Programme.

 Forest ecosystems provide habitat for the majority of the earth’s biodiversity and are source of numerous ecosystem services, ranging from the provision of timber to regulation of carbon sequestration and storage.
 A clear understanding of forest dynamics is therefore necessary if these resources are to be managed and protected effectively, especially in the face of global change.
 Describing and quantifying processes such as mortality, regeneration and species interactions, and how they change over time and across the landscape, is key if an attempt to predict and mitigate the impacts of drivers such as climate change and land use change is to be made.